Trade to be focus of Australia, Indonesia talks

 2:00pm: Home Affairs Minister Jason Clare has told Sky News surveillance planes have seen more bodies, but have not yet found any more survivors:

-"They've also seen life jackets in the water, some floating on their own and some with people with life jackets, and unfortunately seen more bodies in the water this morning."
+"They've also seen life jackets in the water, some floating on their own and some with people with life jackets, and unfortunately seen more bodies in the water this morning."1:15pm: Sabra Lane spoke to AMSA spokesman Mal Larsen on The World Today:

 "So no good news - I can't report any information that they've seen people alive in the water at this time."

-"The search actually continued overnight, but obviously when first light commenced this morning it picked up in pace, because it is much easier to search for people in daylight."
+"The search actually continued overnight, but obviously when first light commenced this morning it picked up in pace, because it is much easier to search for people in daylight."12:50pm: The ABC's Kerrin Binnie recaps the events of the past 24 hours:

 "And a number of aircraft and vessels have been tasked and are on the scene, and are assisting authorities attempting to find survivors.